MujisongPlay/Scp650plugin/README.md

 4. Edit property 'size' of 'Objects' of the script to 13.
 5. Drag all mixamorig:{joint name} to each Elements of the property.
 5-1.
 If you're going to add more joint to edit, you can add more mixamorig.
+6. **A primitive object with mixamorig in its name means that it will position a joint with the same name on same position.**
-6. Make your poses. **SCALE DOESN'T SUPPORTED.**
+7. Make your poses. **SCALE DOESN'T SUPPORTED.**
-7. Press play button.
+8. Press play button.
 Then there will be a log on console tab.
-8. Press it to see all of log content.
+9. Press it to see all of log content.
 And copy it.
-9. Open global.yml.
-10. Write like following.
+10. Open global.yml.
+And write following.

 ```
 - pose_name: {pose_name_here}